zhandongwang/MyHomeWork/Pods/Aspects/README.md

 When to use Aspects
 -------------------
-Aspect-oritented programming (AOP) is used to encapsulate "cross-cutting" concerns.
+Aspect-oriented programming (AOP) is used to encapsulate "cross-cutting" concerns.
 These are the kind of requirements that *cut-accross* many modules in your system, and so cannot be encapsulated using normal Object Oriented programming.
 Some examples of these kinds of requirements:

 * *Whenever* a user invokes a method on the service client, security should be checked.
-* *Whenever* a useer interacts with the store, a genius suggestion should be presented, based on their interaction.
+* *Whenever* a user interacts with the store, a genius suggestion should be presented, based on their interaction.
 * *All* calls should be logged.

 If we implemented the above requirements using regular OO there'd be some drawbacks: